Google PlayGoogle Play App Content Rating Statistics 2024

 Data Source: 42matters

 At 42matters, we take a holistic approach to mobile and connected TV (CTV) app intelligence.
 We track app metadata, performance metrics, technical specifications, strategic insights, and more.
-If you would like to leverage our data for your own products, processes, or research, you can access it via our APIs, File Dumps, Explorer, SDK Explorer, and App Watchlist.
+If you would like to leverage our data for your own products, processes, or research, you can access it via our APIs, File Dumps, Explorer, and SDK Explorer.

 Contact Sales